-What does the Great Basin LCC do?
+About the Great Basin LCC

-The Great Basin Landscape Conservation Cooperative enhances understanding of the effects of changing climate and other natural and human impacts across the region and promotes the coordination of science-based actions to enable human and natural communities to respond and adapt to those conditions.
+The Great Basin Landscape Conservation Cooperative (LCC) enhances understanding of the effects of changing climate and other natural and human impacts across the region and promotes the coordination of science-based actions to enable human and natural communities to respond and adapt to those conditions.

 Great Basin LCC Steering Committee